What is a bottleneck in project management?

 Act quickly: The longer you wait to act, the longer the bottleneck persists.
 Also, in a process, one thing going off the rails leads to more things going wrong.
 It’s very important you stay on top of tasks and deadlines and communicate with your team so you stay apprised of how things are moving along.

-Don't compromise quality: It is very important to not skip important steps.
+Don't compromise quality: Do not skip important steps.
 For instance, if the game you’re developing has an in-depth testing phase to identify bugs and glitches, it may be tempting to forego that step to release the game on time.
-But that just leads to issues down the road...and angry gamers.
+But that just leads to issues down the road—and angry gamers.
 When a bottleneck occurs, don’t drop essential parts of your process.

-Increase resources: Yup, this costs more, but every organization has to do it at some point.
-For instance, if your graphic designer is overwhelmed, you’ll need to hire a freelance designer to help take some tasks off their plate.
+Increase resources: Yep, this costs more, but every organization has to do it at some point.
+For instance, if your graphic designer is overwhelmed, you’ll need to hire a freelance designer to take some tasks off their plate.

 Bottlenecks are a frustrating reality.
 While you can take steps to avoid them happening, you’ll also need to prepare for their eventuality and be able to spot them when they arise.
 Use a task management tracker to help keep you aware of what’s happening during every step of the process and have a list of action steps to take if and when a bottleneck arises.